 Most rental companies offer a combination of flat fees and structured pricing, tailoring their approach to suit their inventory’s nature and customer preferences.
 Considerations such as the type of rental items, market demand, customer preferences, and competitors’ pricing should all play a role in determining the optimal pricing strategy.

 Market research, in the context of a rental business, is the process of gathering and analyzing information related to the rental market, customer preferences, and competitor rates.
-It involves collecting data that help understand the dynamics of the rental market and identify customer expectations.
-By conducting market research, rental companies can make informed decisions when it comes to setting prices, expanding their inventory, and improving overall business performance.
+It involves collecting data that helps understand the dynamics of the rental market and identify customer expectations.
+By conducting market research, rental companies can make informed decisions when considering how to price rental items, expand their inventory, and improve overall business performance.

 Market research allows you to dive deep into the minds of potential customers, giving you insight into their preferences and expectations.
 By analyzing competitor pricing, you can discern what price points customers find reasonable for specific products and services.
 This knowledge will help you strike the right balance between affordability and perceived value, setting your rental business on a course towards customer satisfaction.